openminted/alvis-docker/documentation/guidelines.md

-# Guidelines to define a OpenMinTeD runnable module based on the dockerized Alvis engine
+# Guidelines to define a OpenMinTeD runnable module based on a dockerized Alvis engine
 This document describes how to setup the Alvis components as OpenMinTeD runnable modules.
 The [Alvis framework](https://github.com/Bibliome/alvisnlp) we use here is packaged with all the Alvis components and required ressources as a docker image already available into docker hub.
 The guidelines do not concern docker, docker is just used to deploy and run the Alvis engine.
 See [here](https://github.com/openminted/alvis-docker) for the Alvis docker project.
 The guidelines specifically describe how Alvis plans are used to adapt component as runnable modules and how the modules are described to fit OpenMinTeD requirements.

 {% blurb style='tip', title='Important notice' %}